How much is a million-dollar term life insurance policy?

 If your beneficiaries don't want to manage a lump sum payout of a million dollars, consider a policy that allows for the payout to be made in installments over time as a life insurance annuity, with the remaining amount earning interest until the balance has been fully paid.

-How can I get a million-dollar life insurance policy?
+How to get a million-dollar life insurance policy with Progressive

-You can get a million-dollar term life insurance policy quote online.
-You'll answer questions and then choose your coverage amount and other policy details.
-You can also call 1-866-912-2477 to speak with a licensed Progressive Life by eFinancial representative who can help get the right policy for you.
+You can get a million-dollar term life policy quote online.
+You'll need to answer a few questions and then choose your coverage amount and other policy details.
+Or call 1-866-912-2477 to speak with a licensed Progressive Life by eFinancial representative who can help you get the right policy.
+You may also want to explore other kinds of life insurance policies with a rep.

 Get a free life insurance quote online in minutes